hack-shack/glowfire/README.md

 # Features
   * Graphical Python userland for the SQFMI beepy
-  * Renders directly to framebuffer: no GPU, X, OpenGL, Mesa, or Wayland.
-It is all software rendering.
+  * Renders directly to framebuffer: no GPU, X, OpenGL, Mesa, or Wayland
   * Self-hosted: builds its own software development kit on the beepy itself
   * Sound using USB audio dongle or Bluetooth (experimental)
   * Localized for English, French, and Japanese